KooiInc/StringInterpolator/README.md

 `interpolateClear` Replaces missing replacement values (e.g. `{token1: null}`) with a an empty string.

-Besides these two functions, on initialization `String.prototype` is extended with two `Symbol`s:
+Besides the three exported functions, on initialization `String.prototype` is extended with two `Symbol`s:
 `Symbol.for("interpolate")` and `Symbol.for("interpolate$")`, the latter being the method that clears missing replacement values (replaces them with `""`).